Supereg/hap-proxy/README.md

-  -t, --target-name <instance name>  define the instance name of the device which should be proxied -c, --target-pincode <pincode>     define the pincode with dashes of the homekit device to be proxied --proxy-pincode <pincode>          define a separate pincode for the proxy server -h, --help                         display help for command
+  -t, --target-name <instance name>  define the instance name of the device which should be proxied -c, --target-pincode <pincode>     define the pincode with dashes of the homekit device to be proxied --proxy-pincode <pincode>          define a separate pincode for the proxy server --hostname <hostname>              define an overwrite for the hostname of the target device.
+By default the hostname is learned from mDNS service discovery
+  -h, --help                         display help for command
 ```